Skip to main content

 Choose this path only if your plan still works without assumed incentives and you are ready to run compliance as part of normal operations.
 That is the real filter.

 For a business-of-one, this route can fit when you want a real Spain base and can manage multiple gates at once.
-This section does not verify current law specifics, so stress-test your model with Add current tax treatment after verification and Add current filing window after verification.
+This section does not verify current law specifics, so stress-test your model only after the current tax treatment and filing window are confirmed from primary guidance.
 Then ask whether the plan still holds if one approval is delayed or unavailable.

 For U.S.-linked founders, the most concrete operational checkpoint is social-security coordination.
 Spain is an agreement country with the United States, and SSA lists the U.S.-Spain agreement as in force from April 1, 1988.
 U.S. employers and self-employed individuals can request a Certificate of Coverage through SSA's online service when U.S. coverage applies.
 Keep it with your registration and payment records, and do not assume exemption applies automatically.